xinthink/react-native-material-kit/README.md

   ```
 1. Add `compile project(':RNMaterialKit')` to your `android/app/build.gradle`
-1. Add `import com.github.xinthink.rnmk.ReactMaterialKitPackage; ` in `MainActivity.java` imports
-1. Add `ReactMaterialKitPackage` to your `ReactInstanceManager` instance, in your `MainActivity`:
+1. Import `com.github.xinthink.rnmk.ReactMaterialKitPackage` and register it to the `ReactInstanceManager`, in your `MainActivity` (or equivalent):
   ```java
   mReactInstanceManager = ReactInstanceManager.builder()
       .setApplication(getApplication())